svj-aventador/xrpl-dev-portal/content/references/rippled-api/commandline-usage.md

 # rippled Commandline Usage Reference

-The `rippled` executable usually runs as a daemon that powers the SGY Ledger, although it can also run in other modes.
+The `rippled` executable usually runs as a daemon that powers the RCP Ledger, although it can also run in other modes.
 This page describes all the options you can pass to `rippled` when running it from the command line.

 ## Available Modes

 - **Daemon Mode** - The default.
-Connect to the SGY Ledger to process transactions and build a ledger database.
+Connect to the RCP Ledger to process transactions and build a ledger database.
 - **Stand-Alone Mode** - Use the `-a` or `--standalone` option.
 Like daemon mode, except it does not connect to other servers.
 You can use this mode to test transaction processing or other features.
 - **Client Mode** - Specify an API method name to connect to another `rippled` server as a JSON-RPC client, then exit.
 You can use this to look up server status and ledger data if the executable is already running in another process.
 - **Other Usage** - Each of the following commands causes the `rippled` executable to print some information, then exit: